EduardoNigro/labjack-unified/docs/source/Examples/Analog_IO.rst

 Analog I/O
 ==========

-This example :ref:`code <code>` shows how to use analog inputs and outputs in a data acquisition loop.
+This example :ref:`code <codeanalog>` shows how to use analog inputs and outputs in a data acquisition loop.
 Random voltage outputs (between 0 and 5 V) are generated at a constant time interval of 0.5 s on ports **DAC0** and **DAC1**.
 Ports **AIN0** and **AIN1** are used to sample the voltages as fast as possible.
 The data acquisition latency